William Booth1

 Very Rev. Hon.
 Robert Booth was born in 1662.2 He was the son of George Booth, 1st Baron Delamer of Dunham Massey and Lady Elizabeth Grey.1 He married, secondly, Mary Hales, daughter of Thomas Hales.3 He married, firstly, Ann Booth, daughter of Sir Richard Booth and Susannah Oxenden.3 He died on 8 August 1730.2

-Very Rev. Hon.
-Robert Booth graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).2 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Doctor of Divinty (D.D.).1 He held the office of Archdeacon of Durham in 1691.3 He held the office of Dean of Bristol between 1708 and 1730.1,4 He had four other sons and two other daughters by his second wife.3
+He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)2 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Doctor of Divinty (D.D.)1 He held the office of Archdeacon of Durham in 1691.3 He held the office of Dean of Bristol between 1708 and 1730.1,4

-Very Rev. Hon.
-Robert Booth graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).2 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, with a Doctor of Divinty (D.D.).1 He held the office of Archdeacon of Durham in 1691.3 He held the office of Dean of Bristol between 1708 and 1730.1,4 He had four other sons and two other daughters by his second wife.3
+He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)2 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Doctor of Divinty (D.D.)1 He held the office of Archdeacon of Durham in 1691.3 He held the office of Dean of Bristol between 1708 and 1730.1,4

 Child of Very Rev. Hon.
 Robert Booth and Ann Booth